renderfarm-darf/darf-prototype/README.md

 # DARF – Distributed Android Render Farm

-DARF is an experimental render farm framework built entirely around **native Android devices**.
-It’s designed to turn recycled or dedicated Android phones and tablets into distributed render nodes—with zero reliance on cloud services or emulation layers.
+DARF is an experimental render farm framework built around native Android devices.
+It’s designed to turn recycled or dedicated Android phones and tablets into distributed render nodes—optimized for offline use but capable of leveraging cloud storage for input or output handling when available.
+No emulation layers, no virtual machines.

 This is not a finished tool—it’s a proof of concept and an open invitation for developers to explore offline, hardware-level rendering orchestration across mobile devices.